carpentries/trainers/leadership_minutes/2025/2025-06-30-leadership-minutes.md

 		- Members should try to get bios to Sher this week.
 	- Curriculum Discussion to be aware of: <https://github.com/carpentries/instructor-training/issues/1835#issuecomment-2962884575>
 	- AI discussion with trainers
-		- We could lead an informal conversation with Instructor Trainers about AI, to give instructors an opportunity to weigh in during the second monthly trainers meeting on July 17th.
+		- We could lead an informal conversation during the second monthly trainers meeting on July 17th about AI, to give instructor trainers an opportunity to weigh in.
 	- We all have access to Trainers repo - thank you Sher!
 - Current activities
 	- Discuss setting up a trainers meeting